IATBOMSW/DRIR-Net/README.md

 ## 🙏 Acknowledgements

-This work is inspired by [MinkLoc3D-SI](https://github.com/KamilZywanowski/MinkLoc3D-SI), [CASSPR](https://github.com/Yan-Xia/CASSPR), and the community.
+We are thankful for the remarkable work of [MinkLoc3D-SI](https://github.com/KamilZywanowski/MinkLoc3D-SI), [CASSPR](https://github.com/Yan-Xia/CASSPR), and the  community, which inspired this research.

 ---